8 Top Day Hikes Along Tioga Pass Road

-Hiking along Tioga Pass Road in Yosemite National Park is truly a great experience.
-It is a place filled with awe and beauty!
+Hiking along Tioga Pass Road in Yosemite National Park is truly an amazing experience!
+I have been fortunate enough to cover over 100 miles of trails along Tioga Pass Road, and the place is filled with awe and beauty!
 Day hikes along Tioga Pass are out of this world!
 No place in the park is diverse, rich and glorious as hikes along Tioga Pass Road.
 So, what is Tioga Pass exactly?
 How long is it?
 When does it open?
 How did Tioga Pass come to be?
 What are the top day hikes along Tioga Pass Road?
 Questions and answers below are documented for my own personal use.
 Feel free to check it out.

 What is Tioga Pass?

 Tioga Pass is a mountain pass in the Sierra Nevada mountains of California.
 Tioga Pass sits at 9,943 ft.
 (3,031 m.).
 It is the highest highway pass in California and in the Sierra Nevada.
 State Route 120 runs through it, and serves as the eastern entry point for Yosemite National Park, at the Tioga Pass Entrance Station.
 The pass is subject to winter closure, due to high snowfall, normally from around the end of October until the end of May the following year.

 How was Tioga Pass first established?